-Where there is an inconsistency between Part 91 and Part 132, Part 132 takes precedence for the detail in question.
+Part 132 takes precedence when there is an inconsistency between Part 91 and Part 132.

 Part 132 provides flexibility and certainty around recreational use of warbirds and limited category historic or replica.

-- the conditions under which various limited category aircraft operations may be conducted
+- the conditions under which various limited category aircraft operations you can conduct

 - the responsibilities of persons involved in limited category aircraft operations

 - the offences that relate to breaching the conditions for limited category aircraft operations.